What are sexual assault and battery?

 If I have been the victim of sexual assault, do I have to choose between contacting police and filing a lawsuit

-No, all sex crimes should be reported to law enforcement.
+No. All sex crimes should be reported to law enforcement.
 The criminal and civil justice systems operate separately and accomplish different goals.
 Many of our civil cases also involve criminal proceedings.
 The criminal justice system seeks to hold perpetrators of sex crimes accountable by sanctioning those who violate the law with criminal penalties.
-Those cases are brought by the state or federal government and the crime victims are witnesses but not parties to the action.
+Those cases are brought by the state or federal government and the crime victims are witnesses but are not parties to the action.
 On the other hand, the civil justice system typically involves a privately filed lawsuit in which the victim gets to participate and make an important decision regarding the outcome of the case.
 In a civil case, we seek accountability and retribution from not only the perpetrators but also those whose neglect enabled or failed to deter the misconduct.
 This may include bringing a lawsuit against an employer, supervisor, business entity or organized who negligent hire, retained or failed to supervise the perpetrator.
 Although in civil lawsuit people sometimes focus solely on monetary gain, Horowitz Law has found that real value in civil lawsuits is in the process of standing up for one’s self, exposing perpetrators and enablers, and holding them accountable.
 Our clients find that this process is in itself a cathartic and validating experience.

 How can I seek justice after a sexual assault or molestation?